VAMSApp/onair-api/README.md

 ### getCompanyIncomeStatement(startDate: string, endDate: string)
 Fetches the income statement within a given range for a companyId and world.
-If not startDate or endDate is provided it will return the last 30 days.
+If no startDate or endDate is provided it will return the last 30 days.

 #### Usage
 ```typescript